 TIPS FOR ENTERING

 You should prepare the content of your entry in relation to the competition theme.
-Show us all the English vocabulary and grammar that you know to talk about your school in the future.
-Your entry should include a question and an answer.
-The style should be similar to one in the Speaking paper of the English exam you are preparing for.
+Show us all the English vocabulary and grammar that you know and which you use to prepare for the Speaking paper of the English exam you are preparing for.
 For example: Pre A1 Starters, A1 Movers, A2 Flyers, A2 Key for Schools, B1 Preliminary for Schools, B2 First for Schools, C1 Advanced or C2 Proficiency in Cambridge English Qualifications.

 In this competition you can use your imagination and creativity.
 Any content, for example pictures or images, need to be original.
-Talk to your teacher and the other students in your group about your school in the future and share your ideas!
+Talk to your teacher and the other students in your group about how you think Covid-19 will change the way we use technology in the future and share your ideas!

 Remember that judges are also looking for presentation.
-Your entry needs to be a video file which your teacher will upload to the vimeo platform (see the terms and conditions for step-by-step instructions for uploading to vimeo).
-You can make a video or use pictures and an audio recording and make these into a video file.
-Test your recording or video to see if it is easy to see your task and hear your group talking.
-Make sure your group’s task is the right length (between 30 seconds and 2 minutes) before your teacher submits it.
+Your entry needs to be a video.
+You can make a video or use pictures and an audio recording and turn these into a video file.
+Test your recording or video beforehand to check image and sound.
+Make sure your group’s video is the right length (between 30 seconds and 1 minute) before your teacher submits it.